dojo/widgets/src/typeahead/README.md

 - Home/Page Up: highlights the first option
 - End/Page Down: highlights the last option
 - Escape Key: closes the options menu without selecting an option

-### Accessibility Features

-All instances of this widget should make use of the `label` property or a separate `label` node associated with the select's `widgetId` property.